mdmower/doi-resolver/Readme.md

 # DOI Resolver

-Quickly resolve DOI (digital object identifier) codes to their web destinations.
+A browser extension to resolve DOIs (digital object identifiers) to their web destinations.
 Available at:

 - [Chrome Web Store](https://chrome.google.com/webstore/detail/doi-resolver/goanbaknlbojfglcepjnankoobfakbpg) for Google Chrome
 - [Firefox Add-ons](https://addons.mozilla.org/firefox/addon/doi-resolver/) for Firefox

 ## Features

-1. Resolve DOI and ShortDOI codes via:
+- Resolve DOIs and ShortDOIs via:
   - Extension button
-   - Right-click on selected text (optional setting)
+  - Selected text context menu
   - Address bar with keyword: doi
-     _Address bar usage:_ Type `doi` and press the space key.
-Now you can input a DOI code and press enter to retrieve the web destination.
+    _Address bar usage:_ Type `doi` and press space.
+Now you can input a DOI and press enter to navigate to the web destination.
-1. Generate QR codes which can be scanned by smart phones to share a publication
+- Maintain a history of visited DOIs along with their automatically fetched titles
-1. Automatically convert DOI codes on web pages into links (optional setting)
+- Generate QR codes which can be scanned by smart phones to share a publication
-1. Specify your own DOI resolver URL &ndash; useful if your institution provides a proxy service
+- Generate formatted citations for publications
-1. Generate formatted citations for publications
+- Automatically convert DOIs on web pages into links
-1. Retain history of entered DOI codes
+- Use your own DOI resolver URL &ndash; useful if your institution provides a proxy service

-## Build
+## Development

 Clone git repository locally and then install npm packages